Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 September 2024 23.29.29 UTC
+- WIB: Kamis, 19 September 2024 00.22.59 UTC
-- WITA: Kamis, 19 September 2024 00.29.29 UTC
+- WITA: Kamis, 19 September 2024 01.22.59 UTC
-- WIT: Kamis, 19 September 2024 01.29.29 UTC
+- WIT: Kamis, 19 September 2024 02.22.59 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature